 As software development cycles evolve, testing remains essential to ensuring high-quality products.
 Alpha testing it aims to identify bugs and other issues before the product goes to market.
 But what exactly is alpha testing, and how does it differ from other testing phases?
-This blog post will start by defining alpha testing and its primary goals, then explore the different types of alpha testing and how to conduct them.
+This blog post will start by defining alpha testing and its primary goals, then explore the different types and how to conduct them.

 Whether you are a software developer or a tester, understanding alpha testing is essential for delivering quality software products.
 So, join us as we take a deep dive into the blog!

 - 3 What are the Reasons For Performing Alpha Testing?

 - 4 Who is Responsible for Alpha Testing?

 - 6 Features of Alpha Testing

 - 9 What is the Alpha Testing Process?

 - 10 Entry and Exit Criteria of Alpha Testing

 - 13 Disadvantages of Alpha Testing